 Sennelier Professional Watercolor Review l'Aquarelle 98 Color Chart Video Demo Swatch

 Sennelier l'Aquarelle is a professional quality honey-based watercolor made in France (see La Petite Aquarelle for their student grade).
 This brand has 98 fairly standard common colors.
 They mostly have smooth, fine particle paints, with very little in the way of granulating earths, color separating pigments, pastel or mica metallics.
 It's a good stable brand for basics, with some convenience mixtures ideal for botanical art.
 There are a few hidden gems within this brand that I think are worth seeking out.
-The pans and tubes are slightly different and I prefer the tubes overall, as it's easier to get stronger color load from them once poured to dry in a pan.
-Hand pouring from tubes may not be ideal for travel though, as they dry quite sticky (but not as runny as M.Graham can be) so their pre-made pans may be ideal for vacation/urban sketching palettes.
+The pans and tubes are slightly different in formula (pans have less honey).
+I prefer the tubes overall, as it's easier to get stronger color load from them once poured to dry in a pan.
+Hand pouring from tubes may not be ideal for travel though, as they dry quite sticky (but not quite as runny as M.Graham can be).
+I would not use the tube paints for travel palettes, the pre-made pans are ideal for outdoor trips.

 Sennelier's watercolors are capable of holding incredibly smooth blended gradients and layering/glazing very well (depth and value of color) compared to other brands.
+There is relatively low flow/disperse, allowing you to keep color where it is intended.
 I used their colors in this spotlight video about PY150 Nickel Azo Yellow:

 They offer the rare pigment PY153 as Sennelier Yellow Light, a beautiful primary mixing yellow option.
 This pigment was mostly discontinued when major manufacturing of it stopped in 2012.
 I am uncertain if Sennelier just has a big stockpile of this pigment or a way to manufacture it just for themselves, but they have continued to offer this paint for the past 9 years despite all other brands stopping its single-pigment sale (some companies like Old Holland and Schmincke still add a small amount to mixtures from their stores).